strangiato/pipenv-s2i-example/README.md

 uvicorn hello_world.main:app
 ```

-I have chosen put the application file in a subfolder inside of my git repo instead of creating it in the root of the project.
+I have chosen to put the application file in a subfolder inside of my git repo instead of creating it in the root of the project.
 While we don't have much in the `hello_world` folder, most real applications will have additional files and folders.
 By starting with the application in the subfolder we are able to keep the root of the project relatively clean and readable but it also creates some flexibility for our application later on.

 Our application is now functioning and we are ready to consider how we will containerize it.
 The first question we need to answer is how will our application start.
 As mentioned before, Python-s2i looks for an `app.py` file in the root of the project and attempts to use that to start the application.
 If you browse the Python-s2i run script though you may also notice that it supports starting the application from `app.sh` if an `app.py` file isn't found.
 One option is to include our uvicorn command above in the `app.sh` file but I prefer to try and keep everything as Python.
 Instead we can start our application with the following: